polydawn/mdm/roadmap.md

   - migrating from existing strategies would require care.
 If we don't make this change, there's actually not a thing about the release commits and their ref names that makes a major breaking change.
   - some research needed: I'm not actually sure how (indeed, if) this concept applies to tags.

+### Steps

+- add a new flag to the `mdm release` command that skips creation release content on the master branch.